Endrickmusic/r3f_gold_shader/README.md

-# React Three Fiber + Vite
+# Shader Template with React Three Fiber + Vite

-Easy Template for React Three Fiber
+Template for GLSL Shader with React Three Fiber